BIGJRA/BIGJRA.github.io/src/_raw/rejuv/para_ep_01.md

 - It's not fair. (+1 Crescent)
 - I'm sorry.
 (Neutral)

 In the Somniam Mall, you'll get the ninth *Somniam Mall Stamp*!
 Why thank you, Crescent.

-!shop("Somniam Mall Pokeballs", ["Moon Ball", "Heavy Ball", "Friend Ball", "Love Ball", "Level Ball", "Fast Ball", "Lure Ball"])

 Sadly, nine stamps is the maximum we can get in V13.5.
 Someday we'll be able to enter Goocci.
 Someday.

 Talk to Melia on the left side of the mall.